Encyclopedia of fire safety

 Fits!

-Now you need to choose a gsm module, because our alarm system should be able to notify the owner of the car.
-So, you have to google it ...
-Here, an excellent sensor - SIM800L, the size is just wonderful.
+Now you need to select a gsm module, because our alarm system should be able to notify the car owner.
+So, you need to “google” ...
+Here, an excellent sensor is SIM800L, the size is just wonderful.

 I thought and ordered it from China.
-However, everything turned out to be not so rosy.
+However, everything was not so rosy.
 The sensor simply refused to register the SIM card on the network.
-Everything that was possible was tried - the result was zero.
+Everything possible was tried - the result is zero.

-There were kind people who provided me with a cooler thing - Sim900 Shield.
-This is already a serious thing.
-The Shield has a microphone and headphone jack, a full-fledged phone.
+There were kind people who gave me a cooler thing - Sim900 Shield.
+Now this is some serious stuff.
+The Shield has both a microphone and headphone jack, a full-fledged phone.

 GPRS multi-slot class 10/8